cole-mp3/Balaal/README.md

 a balatro mod.

-you need humor to understand it
+you need humor to understand its jokes

+and you also need to have general media literacy
 ## REQUIREMENTS:
 - A pc
 - A brain